I help LBD caregivers turn the chaos of caregiving into calm management so they can focus more on their loved ones and less on the to-dos.

 Here's what I want for you.

-• You can become the advocate your loved one needs by educating yourself about LBD.
+You can become the advocate your loved one needs by creating structure that works, not just collecting more information.

 Remember, go easy on yourself.